nedtaylor/coreutils/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the corestruc project!
+Thank you for considering contributing to the coreutils project!
 We appreciate your time and effort.
 To ensure a smooth collaboration, please follow the guidelines provided below.

 Please first discuss potential changes you wish to make to the project via issue (preferably), or email.